Alex-Wlog/double-agent/README.md

 # double-agent

 Slot extraction sandbox for financial databases.
-This repo now includes a hybrid pipeline that combines dictionary recall (jieba/LTP) with an optional Tongyi (Qwen) fallback and unified JSON output.
+This repo now includes a hybrid pipeline that combines dictionary recall (jieba/LTP) with an optional Zhizengzeng (Qwen) fallback and unified JSON output.

 We also provide a Step 2 implementation for table-level semantic scoring (`table_semantic_scoring.py`).